tranquilit/WAPT-Documentation/source/waptserver-update/index.rst

     with old Debian version**;

-  * consider migrating your existing WAPT installation to Debian Buster or CentOS7;
+  * consider migrating your existing WAPT installation to Debian Buster or CentOS7 : :ref:`upgrade-waptserver-os`;

 Upgrading WAPT from 1.5 to 1.6
 ------------------------------